tensorflow/tensorflow/tensorflow/g3doc/how_tos/tool_developers/index.md

 likely to contain a serialized version of one of these `GraphDef` objects saved out by the protobuf code.

 This generated code is used to save and load the GraphDef files from disk.
-A good example to look at as we dig into this is [graph_metrics.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/graph_metrics.py).
-This Python script takes a saved graph definition, and analyzes the model to estimate performance and resource statistics.
 The code that actually loads the model looks like this:

 ```python
 graph_def = graph_pb2.GraphDef()